 The Ranger Team

-By 2019, CSGRT are proud to have four paid Rangers:
+CSGRT are proud to now have eight part time paid Rangers:

 Amazement and Discovery Ranger: Marion Beaulieu

 Originally from France, Marion graduated from a BSc Wildlife and Practical Conservation at the University of Salford in 2014.
 In 2016 she moved to Cornwall with her partner Rick to become full time volunteers for the National Trust in West Penwith and started surveying her local site for CSGRT shortly after.
 She soon took on the whole photo ID process from making albums to running the catalogue, and started helping out in the office, on stalls and at talks as much as she could.
 Marion has been CSGRT’s Amazement and Discovery Ranger since January 2018.
 In 2019-2020 she also took on the role of Photo ID Ranger for the Sharing Our Seas project.

 Her role involves many different tasks including: supporting and expanding CSGRT’s incredible network of Photo ID Hubs as well as events coordination, data management and workshops delivery.

 Katie has been working as Research Ranger for CSGRT since 2018 having volunteered for them throughout her studies at Cornwall College Newquay.

 Her role focuses on mentoring students through seal related research projects, delivering workshops for colleges and universities as well as co-ordinating CSGRT’s current human activity and interaction surveys as part of the ‘People Protecting Precious Places’ project.

 She also has been co-ordinating the Pentire Photo ID hub for the last 4-5 years alongside the brilliant volunteer survey team.